 We (Peter and Nhu) have teamed up with Rytas Vilgalys and Sunny Liao to more deeply probe the genomic underpinnings of ectomycorrhizal host specificity using the genus Suillus as a model system.
 Across our labs, we will doing a series of inoculation trials of 'matched' and 'mismatched' host-ECM fungus pairings to better understand and define the molecular cross-talk controlling ectomycorrhizal root tip colonization.
 As part of this project, we will also be sequencing many additional Suillus genomes to finally resolve the deep nodes in the Suillus tree.

 Complementary to this work, Lotus Lofgren is focusing her dissertation research on a curious Suillus species, S. subaureus.
 This species appears to have jumped from conifers onto angiosperm hosts (check out Lotus and her co-author team at ICOM presenting her preliminary results) and Lotus is studying its ecology and genomics (thanks JGI for the support with generating a S. subaureus genome!).
 We would love assistance obtaining collections of fresh specimens of S. subaureus and are happy to pay for shipping to Minnesota.
 Check out our 'wanted' flyer - please feel free to pass onto others who might be out collecting.

 Interguild Fungal Interactions

-With the rise of next-gen sequencing techniques, the ability to analyze the interactions among different fungal guilds has been greatly enhanced.
-We have built some bioinformatic tools to help parse high-throughput fungal datasets by ecological guild and are currently teaming up with Jonathan Schilling to examine the microbial 'handoffs' between endophytic fungi and wood decay fungi in decomposing boreal forest birch logs.
-Lauren Cline is leading the data generation push for this project - see a pic of the field work here.
+With the rise of high-throughput sequencing techniques, the ability to analyze the interactions among different fungal guilds has been greatly enhanced.
+We have built some bioinformatic tools to help parse high-throughput fungal datasets by ecological guild and have recently teamed up with Jonathan Schilling to examine the microbial 'handoffs' between endophytic fungi and wood decay fungi in decomposing boreal forest birch logs.
+Lauren Cline led the data generation and writing push for this project - see a pic of the field work here.
 Parallel work on this 'handoff' in a lab setting was also done in collaboration with Jonathan Schilling and Zewei Song.

 Ectomycorrhizal Competitive Dynamics